valalmas-15/ZeroStunt/Cloud Computing/README.md

 # ZeroStunt Web Service

-ZeroStunt Web Service is a web service that allows you to predict the nutritional value of food by uploading images of foods.
+ZeroStunt Web Service is a web service that allows you to predict the nutritional value of food by uploading images of food.
 It provides three main features:

 - **Food Image Detector**: Analyzes and predicts the nutritional content of food based on the image provided.
 - **Stunting Detector**: Analyzes food intake and predicts potential stunting risks based on nutritional content.